-No. of the Code provision Principles of KEGOC's Corporate Governance Code Compliance/Non-Compliance/ Partial Compliance Information on compliance/non-complia with the Code provisions Chapter 5.
-The ef ficiency of the Board of Directors and executive body 3 The members of the board of directors shall properly perform their duties and ensure the growth of the long- term value and sustainable development of the organization.
+No. of the Code provision Principles of KEGOC's Corporate Governance Code Compliance/Non-Compliance/ Partial Compliance Information on compliance/non-compliance with the Code provisions Chapter 5.
+The e fficiency of the Board of Directors and executive body 3 The members of the board of directors shall properly perform their duties and ensure the growth of the long-term value and sustainable development of the organization.
 The Board of Directors of the organization shall be accountable to shareholders.
 This accountability shall be implemented through the mechanism of the General Meeting of Shareholders.
-Compliance According to the Regulations on the Board Shareholders, within its competence, are of Directors reports annually on its activisubmitting a progress report for the previsor the general Meeting of Shareholders, contareport: the composition of the Board of Directors the General Meeting of Shareholders, contareport: the composition of the Management Board of Directors the Chairman of the Management Board of the meetings by each director; the number of meetings of the Board of the meetings by each director; report of the committee on the implement scansideration of information on the wo assessment of the Company's position. the measures taken by the Board of Directors and the meeting of Shareholders regarding the 4 The Board of Directors and its committees shall maintain the balance of skills, background and knowledge that will ensure independent, impersonal and efficient decision-making for the benefit of the organization and with due account of fair treatment to all shareholders and sustainability principles.
-Compliance The Board of Directors is composed of ei Anatoliy Spitsyn, Luca Sutera, Dominiqu are specialists in finance, accounting, power engineering.
-Also, in 2016, two dir Yegimbayeva, representatives of the m engineering, power engineering, with prio directors is 50%, the diversity of the gend The Chairman of the Board of Directors is I skills and experience in the management of Directors (according to the members results of performance of the Board of Directors is shown of the Board of Directors is I shown of the Board of Directors (according to the members) results of performance of the Board of Directors (according to the Board of Directors) 5 It is necessary to provide a variety of experiences, personal characteristics and gender in the composition of the Board of Directors.
+Meeting of Shareholders.
+Compliance According to the Regulations on the Board of Directors, decisions of the General Meeting of Shareholders, within its competence, are mandatory for the Board of Directors.
+The Board of Directors reports annually on its activities to the General Meeting of Shareholders by submitting a progress report for the previous year, as well as the Company's Annual Report for the past year.
+The annual report of the Board of Directors on the progress, that is submitted for approval to the General Meeting of Shareholders, contains the following information as part of the annual report: 1. the composition of the Board of Directors, criteria for selection of independent directors, the Chairman of the Management Board and members of committees; 2. information about each director; 3. the number of meetings of the Board of Directors and its committees, as well as visits of the meetings by each director; 4. report of the committee on the implementation of their functions; 5. consideration of information on the work of the Board of Directors; 6. assessment of the Company's position and prospects for its development; 7. the process of performance assessment of the Board of Directors; 8. the measures taken by the Board of Directors to take into account the views of the General Meeting of Shareholders regarding the Company.
+4 The Board of Directors and its committees shall maintain the balance of skills, background and knowledge that will ensure independent, impersonal and efficient decision-making for the benefit of the organization and with due account of fair treatment to all shareholders and sustainability principles.
+Compliance The Board of Directors is composed of eight members, including four independent directors: Anatoliy Spitsyn, Luca Sutera, Dominique Fache and Janusz Bialek.
+Independent directors are specialists in finance, accounting, auditing, engineering, strategic management and power engineering.
+Also, in 2016, two directors were elected: Suinshilk Tiyessov and Zhanna Yegimbayeva, representatives of the major shareholder with in-depth knowledge in law, engineering, power engineering, with prior experience in the industry.
+Number of independent directors is 50%, the diversity of the gender composition is also provided.
+The Chairman of the Board of Directors is Kuanysh Bektemirov, who has impeccable reputation, skills and experience in the management and the industry, and efficiently manages the Board of Directors (according to the members of the Board of Directors following the assessment results of performance of the Board of Directors).
+5 It is necessary to provide a variety of experiences, personal characteristics and gender in the composition of the Board of Directors.
 The Board of Directors shall include independent directors, in an amount sufficient to ensure the independence of decision-making and fair treatment of all shareholders.
 The recommended number of independent directors in the Board of Directors of the Company shall be up to fifty percent of the total number of members of the Board of Directors.
-Compliance rd of Directors, decisions of the General Meeting of e mandatory for the Board of Directors.
-The Board vities to the General Meeting of Shareholders by ious year, as well as the Company's Annual Report s on the progress, that is submitted for approval to ains the following information as part of the annual tors, criteria for selection of independent directors, d and members of committees;
+Compliance